InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level

+\textbf{ScanRefer.} The \textit{ScanRefer} dataset is a newly proposed 3D scene visual grounding dataset, to the best of our knowledge, which consists of 51,538 descriptions for ScanNet scenes~\cite{scannet}.
+The dataset is split into 36,655 samples for training, 9,508 samples for validation, and 5,410 samples for testing, respectively.

-For the \textit{ScanRefer} dataset, InstanceRefer calculates the 3D intersection over union (IoU) between the predicted bounding box and ground truth.
-The Acc@$m$IoU is adopted as the evaluation metric, where $m \in [0.25, 0.5]$.
-Accuracy is reported on "unique" and "multiple" categories, respectively.
-If there is only a single object of its class in the scene, we take it as "unique", otherwise "multiple".
-Moreover, to fully evaluate our model, we conduct a fair comparison on both the validation set and the benchmark\footnote{\url{http://kaldir.vc.in.tum.de/scanrefer_benchmark}}, and strictly control the input modality (\ie 2D and 3D).
-For Sr3D/Nr3D datasets, we use the same strategies and metrics in their official paper and compare results in different levels.
+For the evaluation metrics, it calculates the 3D intersection over union (IoU) between the predicted bounding box and ground truth.
+The Acc@$m$IoU is adopted as the evaluation metric, where $m \in \{0.25, 0.5\}$.
+Accuracy is reported in ``unique" and ``multiple" categories, respectively.
+If only a single object of its class exists in the scene, we regard it as ``unique", otherwise ``multiple".
+Moreover, to fully evaluate our model, we conduct a fair comparison on both the validation set and test set. \textit{ScanRefer} benchmark\footnote{\url{http://kaldir.vc.in.tum.de/scanrefer_benchmark}} conducts online testing and every method is allowed to submit results for \textit{only twice}.\\[.1cm] \textbf{Nr3D and Sr3D.} \textit{ReferIt3D}~\cite{achlioptas2020referit3d} dataset uses the same train/valid split with \textit{ScanRefer} on ScanNet but exploits manually extracted instances as input, \ie, object masks for each scene are provided, and aims to choose the solely referred object.
+Specifically, it contains two datasets, where Sr3D (Spatial Reference in 3D) has 83.5K synthetic expressions generated by templates and Nr3D (Natural Reference in 3D) consists of 41.5K human expressions collected in a similar manner as ReferItGame~\cite{kazemzadeh2014referitgame}.
+Since \textit{ReferIt3D} directly uses point clouds of instances as input, it can be seen as the instance-matching stage of our InstanceRefer without interaction with the environment, \ie, wall and floor.
+We empirically validate AP and RP modules on \textit{ReferIt3D} to verify the effectiveness of our proposed modules.
+We use the same evaluation strategies and metrics with their paper.